wp-plugins/polylang/readme.txt

 == Changelog ==

+= 1.5.3 =

+* Fix: Saving a header or a background in menu Appearance resets nav menus locations (introduced in 1.5)
+* Fix: sub-sub-options and deeper levels defined in wpml-config.xml are not translated

 = 1.5.2 (2014-06-24) =

 * Fix: Revert post translations terms cleaning introduced in 1.5 as it seems to cause problems